tarwn/lessthandot-hugo/blogs/content/posts/2009-11-12-best-practice-coding-sql-server-triggers.md

 ---
 Best Practice: coding SQL Server triggers for multi-row operations

 There are many forum posts where people code triggers but these triggers are coded incorrectly because they don't account for multi-row operations.
-A trigger fires per batch not per row, if you are lucky you will get an error…if you are not lucky you will not get an error but it might take a while before you notice that you are missing a whole bunch of data
+A trigger fires per batch not per row, if you are lucky you will get an error...if you are not lucky you will not get an error but it might take a while before you notice that you are missing a whole bunch of data

 Let's take a look, first create these two tables